-We routinely review our performance after major service disruptions, and we will be applying some of the lessons we learned from both record-setting snowstorms and record-setting heat.
+We routinely review our performance after major service disruptions, and we will be applying some of the lessons we learned from previous record-setting snowstorms.
 We want to learn from our experiences, and build on what we have learned.
 We have made adjustments in the following key areas:

 - Communications: Metro-North has improved the content and coordination of real-time information via our Customer Communications Center, which oversees platform announcements and platform display sign updates, email alerts, and service status box updates on the website.
-The Center also monitors Metro-North Train Time which provides real-time service status on your Smartphone or computer.
+The Center also monitors Metro-North Train Time and the Metro-North Train Time App which provide real-time service status on your Smartphone or computer.
 We are now able to provide more information in a timelier manner during emergencies.

-- Equipment: In advance of the storm, employees begin prepping the fleet: door panels are sprayed with an anti-freeze agent; air brake lines are purged of moisture to prevent them from freezing; electric trains are fitted with special third rail shoes with holes in them to prevent snow from sticking, exposed shoes are treated with de-icers and exposed couplers are covered to keep snow out.
+- Equipment: In advance of storms, employees begin prepping the fleet: Protective Heat Circuits are verified to be operational; air brake lines are purged of any moisture to prevent them from freezing; electric trains are fitted with special third rail shoes with holes in them to prevent snow from sticking, contact shoes are treated with de-icer and exposed couplers are covered to keep snow out.

-- Right-of-Way: Along the right-of-way, switches are treated with an anti-freeze agent and lubricated, and heating rods are activated; switches are continually moved by our Operations Control Center to help keep them functioning.
+- Infrastructure: Along the right-of-way, switches are treated with an anti-freeze agent and lubricated, and heating rods are activated; switches are periodically operated by our Operations Control Center to help keep them functioning.